IFRS 9 expected credit loss impairment model is based on the premise for providing for expected losses. This is a forward-looking impairment model.

 Canada Bank considers that $2 million is in Stage 2 and $2 million is expected be drawn down over the remaining life of the facilities, with a probability of default of 10%.

 Here, we should also recognize additional allowance on the undrawn facilities.
 Stage 1 expected credit loss will be $120000 (4m * 3%) and stage 2 expected credit loss will be $200000 (2m * 10%).
 The total additional allowance will be $320000.

 Expected credit losses are recognized in profit or loss account and held in a separate loss allowance account which is offset against the carrying amount of the asset.

 Written by Shubham Shah, Executive Director at Certified College Of Accountancy.

-Certified College of Accountancy is a ACCA Gold approved learning provider in Nepal running ACCA classes and developing Chartered Certified Accountant in Nepal since 2006.
+Certified College of Accountancy is a ACCA Gold approved learning provider in Nepal running ACCA Chartered Certified Accountancy classes in Nepal since 2006.